algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

 ### Using `llvm-mca`

 There are many different machine code analyzers, but I personally prefer `llvm-mca`, which you can probably install via a package manager together with `clang`.
-You can also access it through a new web-based tool called [UICA](https://uica.uops.info).
+You can also access it through a web-based tool called [UICA](https://uica.uops.info) or in the [Compiler Explorer](https://godbolt.org/) by selecting "Analysis" as the language.

 What `llvm-mca` does is it runs a set number of iterations of a given assembly snippet and computes statistics about the resource usage of each instruction, which is useful for finding out where the bottleneck is.